-Anne Mie Draye is full professor and former dean of the Law Faculty at Hasselt University.
+Anne Mie Draye

+is full professor and former dean of the Law Faculty at Hasselt University.
 She was also visiting professor at the KULeuven and the Academia Istropolitana Nova, Bratislava.

-level, she also served as a Substitute assessor at the Environmental Enforcement Court.
+She acts as legal advisor on behalf of public authorities at national and international level, she also served as a Substitute assessor at the Environmental Enforcement Court.